Investors who have investments in Regular mutual funds should switch to Direct. This post explains how.

 An exit from the Regular fund will involve selling units, leading to capital gains taxes.
 The impact of these taxes is one time.
 However, the lower returns in Regular funds will persist throughout the holding period.
 Since we are reducing expenses, we always prefer switching those units with the highest TER first.

 Additionally, funds that declare dividends (IDCW plans) should also be avoided since dividends are taxed at the investor’s highest slab rate and reduce overall returns.
-Investors, therefore, should also switch from IDCW to Growth using the same methods described below.Recent articles:
+Investors, therefore, should also switch from IDCW to Growth using the same methods described below.Join the Arthgyaan WhatsApp community: You can stay updated on our latest content and learn about our webinars.
+Our community is fully private so that no one, other than the admin, can see your name or number.
+Also, we will not spam you.

 Step 1: Stop all SIP in Regular funds